pmndrs/react-three-next/README.md

 - Prettier
 - Husky
 - Helmet
 - [Threejs](https://github.com/mrdoob/three.js/): A lightweight, 3D library with a default WebGL renderer.
-The library also provides Canvas 2D, SVG and CSS3D - renderers in the examples.
 - [react-three-fiber](https://github.com/pmndrs/react-three-fiber): A React renderer for Threejs on the web and react-native.
 - [drei](https://github.com/pmndrs/drei): A growing collection of useful helpers and abstractions for react-three-fiber.
 - Post processing